Emiliennnn/System-Identification/README.md

-This is a system identification pipeline for SISO systems.
+This is a system identification pipeline for SISO systems coded in MATLAB.
+It has been written with the contribution of Francis PANATIER, during the EPFL course _System Identification_ (ME-421) taught by Pr.
+Alireza Karimi.

 It includes:
 - Input data analysis and detrending,
 - Frequency response identification (using different Spectral Analysis (averaged, windowed)),
 - System structure identification: